-- Describe the current demographic trends in rural America.
+- Describe current demographic trends in rural America.

-- Find information for health conditions, demographic groups and social issues.
+- Find information on health conditions, demographic groups and social issues.

 - 10 min.
 Potential community partners (Q & A)